 Robotic Process Automation in Learning Operations

-Over the past few years, there has been intensifying interest within our managed learning services around robotics and the application of cognitive and artificial intelligence technologies, both in the media and on the conference circuit.
-Robotic process automation (RPA) is already delivering value, and early movers in shared services and other administrative organizations are achieving significant benefits, which are highlighted in Deloitte's third annual RPA Survey.
+Over the past few years, there has been an intensifying interest within managed learning services around robotics and the application of cognitive and artificial intelligence technologies, both in the media and on the conference circuit.
+Robotic Process Automation (RPA) is already delivering tangible value, with early movers in shared services and other administrative organizations seeing significant benefits.
+Reflecting this trend, Deloitte’s Intelligent Automation Survey reports that 74% of organizations are already implementing RPA, up from just 13% in 2015.

 Robotic Process Automation (RPA) is the adoption of technology to automate operational business processes.
 It uses a spectrum of artificial intelligence tools like bots, to reduce manual involvement in repetitive and standard administrative tasks.
 This in turn, helps in minimizing errors and improving output.